-In line with update Victorian Government advice, all TAFE Gippsland staff, students and visitors attending campus from Monday 12 October will need to wear a fitted face mask that securely covers the nose and mouth.
-Scarves, bandanas and face shields will no long meet the requirement of a face covering.
+In line with updated Victorian Government advice, all TAFE Gippsland staff, students and visitors attending any campus from Monday 4 January 2021, will need to wear a properly fitted face mask while indoors.
 For updated DHHS information on masks, click here or send your enquiries to firstname.lastname@example.org

 Wearing of Masks at TAFE Gippsland

 In line with updated advice from Victoria’s Chief Health Officer, the Victorian Government is set to enforce their announced changes to the wearing of fitted masks for all Victorians.